ssowers2/ml_regression_sowers/notebooks/final/PROJECT_SUMMARY.md

 ## **2. Target Variable**
 **Target variable name:** `charges`
 **Type:** Continuous (regression)
-**Description:** Total medical insurance cost for an individual.
+**Description:** Total medical insurance cost for each individual.

 ---

 ## **3. Features Used**
-I selected **three features** based on exploratory analysis:
+I selected **three features** based on what I found during exploratory analysis:

 - `age`
 - `bmi`
-- `smoker_num` (encoded from yes/no → 1/0)
+- `smoker_num` (encoded from the `smoker` column)

-These were chosen because they showed the strongest relationship with the target variable.
+These showed the strongest relationship with the target variable.

 ---

 ## **4. Feature Engineering**
 - Encoded `smoker` into a numeric variable (`smoker_num` = 1 for yes, 0 for no).
-- No additional new features were created.
+- No new features were created.
 - No features were removed.
-- Data had no missing values, so no cleaning was required.
+- The dataset had no missing values, so no cleaning was needed.

 ---

 ## **5. Data Exploration Summary**
-**Findings:**
+**Key Findings:**
 - `charges` is highly right-skewed with many high-cost outliers.
-- Smokers show dramatically higher charges compared to non-smokers.
+- Smokers show dramatically higher medical costs compared to non-smokers.
-- BMI and age both show visible upward trends with charges.
+- Age and BMI both trend upward with charges.
-- Kid counts (`children`) and regions are fairly balanced.
+- Regions and number of children are fairly balanced.
-- No invalid or impossible values were detected.
+- No invalid or impossible values were found.

 ---

 ## **6. Modeling Approach**
 **Models Trained:**
-1. **Linear Regression**
+1. Linear Regression
-2. **Polynomial Regression (Degree = 3)** using a pipeline:
+2. Polynomial Regression (Degree = 3) using a pipeline that included:
    - Imputer
    - PolynomialFeatures
    - StandardScaler
    - LinearRegression

 **Data Split:**
-- 80% training / 20% testing (`train_test_split`)
+- 80% training / 20% testing using `train_test_split`.

 ---

 ## **7. Evaluation Metrics**
-Evaluated the models using:
+Models were evaluated using:
 - **R²**
-- **MAE** (Mean Absolute Error)
+- **MAE (Mean Absolute Error)**
-- **RMSE** (Root Mean Squared Error)
+- **RMSE (Root Mean Squared Error)**

-**Why these metrics:**
-They are standard for regression and show both error magnitude and how much variance the model explains.
+These metrics help measure accuracy, error size, and how much variance the model explains.

 ---

 ## **8. Model Performance Summary**
 **Linear Regression:**
-- Performed reasonably well but struggled with very high charges.
+- Performed reasonably well but struggled with extreme high charges.

 **Polynomial Regression (Degree 3):**
 - Higher R²
 - Lower MAE and RMSE
-- Captured nonlinear relationships more effectively.
+- Captured nonlinear patterns more effectively

 **Conclusion:**
-Polynomial regression provided the best performance for this dataset.
+Polynomial regression produced the strongest performance for this dataset.

 ---

 ## **9. Key Challenges**
-- Managing extreme high-cost outliers that impacted model error.
+- Handling the extreme outliers in the `charges` variable.
-- Ensuring smoker values were properly encoded before training.
+- Making sure categorical values (especially smoker status) were encoded correctly.
 - Understanding how scaling affects polynomial models.

 ---

 ## **10. Insights & Real-World Impact**
-- Smoking status was the strongest cost driver.
+- Smoking status was the strongest predictor of high medical charges.
-- BMI and age also meaningfully increase predicted medical costs.
+- BMI and age also had meaningful impacts on predicted costs.
-- Nonlinear relationships between variables make simple linear models less effective.
+- The dataset showed nonlinear relationships, which made more complex models perform better.

 ---

 ## **11. Future Improvements**
-If more time were available, I would explore:
+If I had more time, I would try:
 - Random Forest or Gradient Boosting models
-- Ridge/Lasso regularization
+- Regularization techniques like Ridge or Lasso
-- Creating interaction features (e.g., BMI × smoker status)
+- Interaction features (e.g., BMI × smoker)
-- Log-transforming the target variable to handle skew

 ---

 ## **12. Final Reflection**
-This project helped reinforce the full machine-learning workflow:
-- Inspecting and cleaning data
-- Understanding relationships through visualizations
-- Selecting meaningful features
-- Applying pipelines
-- Comparing models with structured metrics

-Overall, this project helped me understand the full regression workflow.
-I learned how scaling and polynomial features affect a model, and I gained confidence working through errors and analysis challenges.
+This project helped me walk through an entire regression workflow—importing data, exploring patterns, selecting features, building pipelines, and comparing models.
+I learned how scaling and polynomial features can change model performance and how to evaluate results using multiple metrics.
+I’m most proud of pushing through challenges, fixing errors, and completing the full analysis successfully.

 ---